Lyphion/EggHunt/README.md

 ## Usage

-After checking and configuring the main config an administrator with the `egghunt.admin` permission can modify the Easter eggs and drops in game.
+After checking and configuring the main config an administrator with the `egghunt.configure` permission can modify the Easter eggs and drops in game.
+The `egghunt.admin` permission includes all others.

 The central command for this plugin is `egghunt`.
 For an overview of all available subcommand use `egghunt help`.